 The 2017 Annual Training Conference will be held at the Hilton DeSoto in Savannah, GA, although by the time we arrive, it will be known simply as The DeSoto.
 Plans are already underway, and we will update here as more information becomes available.

 Savannah has a Show Us Your Badge program that offers discounts at various merchants around the city.
 No, don't use your law enforcement badge, but rather your conference nametag, to get the offered discounts.
-Use the link above to find out more about the program and make your plans to join us!
+Go to http://www.savannahbadge.com to find out more about the program and make your plans to join us!

 Attorney Eric Daigle acts as a legal advisor to police departments across the Country.
 He provides legal advice to law enforcement command staff and officers in the areas of legal liability, internal affairs, discipline, policy drafting, employment issues, use of force, laws of arrest, and search and seizure.
 His experience focuses on officers’ use of force, specifically in the training, investigation, and supervision of force, as well as deadly force incidents involving law enforcement.

 Attorney Daigle acts in his capacity as a Law Enforcement Consultant providing guidance and oversight to department command staff on operations, organizational structure and risk management.
 Many departments have retained Attorney Daigle to assist with the review, development, and revision of department policies to maintain and reflect current police practices.
 Attorney Daigle serves as a member of independent monitoring teams and acts as an auditor in reviewing police department organizational compliance with procedural revisions directed or overseen by the Federal court system.